-Unemployment continues to hover slightly above 10% since October of 2009 – a 100% increase since 2007.
-As mergers, pay-cuts and lay-offs become an ever-present reality with no exceptions or loyalties, independently preparing for a “rainy-day” is a good idea to say the least.
+As recent numbers still come in, U.S. unemployment is now between 13% and 16% due to the current worldwide pandemic.
+As pay-cuts and lay-offs become an ever-present reality, preparing for a “rainy-day” is a good idea to say the least.
 Understanding the times and learning how to adapt equals survival for you and your family.
 By following the five steps below, you’ll discover levels of financial security and independence that will allow you to survive in an uncertain economy.

 Live on a Budget